-Combined Authority (CPCA) operating as a private-public sector partnership, focusing on the key business sectors to provide strategic leadership and drive growth in the Cambridgeshire and Peterborough and wider Local Enterprise area.
+- Combined Authority (CPCA) operating as a private-public sector partnership, focusing on the key business sectors to provide strategic leadership and drive growth in the Cambridgeshire and Peterborough and wider Local Enterprise area. - 3.3.4 The Cambridgeshire and Peterborough Combined Authority acts as the Business

-- 3.3.4 The Cambridgeshire and Peterborough Combined Authority acts as the Business Board's Accountable Body to undertake the public funding accountability responsibilities for administering funds and must also review and approve this Framework. - 3.3.3 The Business Board is committed to transparent and accountable decision- making processes.
+Board's Accountable Body to undertake the public funding accountability

+Framework. - 3.3.5 The Business Board is committed to transparent and accountable decision- making processes.
 By bringing together the Business Board and the Combined Authority we combine the best of private sector expertise and public sector knowledge, transparency and accountability. - 3.3.4 Cambridgeshire and Peterborough has three functioning economic areas.
-The Business Board was established on 1st April 2018, taking over from the former Greater Cambridge Greater Peterborough Local Enterprise Partnership, to driveforward economic growth across its local area.
-The Business Board is nowresponsible for all former Local Enterprise Partnership projects and programmes.
-A joint statement setting out the respective roles of the Business Board and the Cambridgeshire and Peterborough Combined Authority is shown in Appendix 1. - 3.3.5 The Business Board currently covers 15 local authorities; however, the currentgeographical area is under review.
-The Department for Business Enterprise and Industry are considering proposals for a coterminous boundary with the-Cambridgeshire and Peterborough Combined Authority.
+The Business Board was established on 1st April 2018, taking over from the former Greater Cambridge Greater Peterborough Local Enterprise Partnership, to drive forward economic growth across its local area.
+The Business Board is now responsible for all former Local Enterprise Partnership projects and programmes.
+A joint statement setting out the respective roles of the Business Board and the Cambridgeshire and Peterborough Combined Authority is shown in Appendix 1. - 3.3.5 The Business Board currently covers 15 local authorities; however, the current geographical area is under review.
+The Department for Business Enterprise and Industry are considering proposals for a coterminous boundary with the Cambridgeshire and Peterborough Combined Authority.
 The authorities that are current members are as below:

-District Areas Council Cambridgeshire Cambridgeshire County Council Cambridge Cambridge City Council East Cambridgeshire Ely, Littleport and Soham East Cambs District Council Fenland Wisbech, March, Whittlesey & Chatteris Fenland District Council Huntingdonshire Huntingdon, St Ives & St Neots Huntingdonshire District Council South Cambridgeshire Cambourne South Cambs District Council Peterborough Peterborough City Council North Hertfordshire Royston North Hertfordshire District South Kesteven (Lincs) Grantham, Stamford, Bourne and Market Deeping South Kesteven District Council Rutland Oakham Rutland County Council West Suffolk Bury St Edmunds, Haverhill, Newmarket and Mildenhall West Suffolk Council
+District Areas Council

+Cambridgeshire Cambridgeshire County

+Council

+Cambridge Cambridge City Council

+East Cambridgeshire Ely, Littleport and Soham East Cambs District Council

+Fenland Wisbech, March, Fenland District Council

+Whittlesey & Chatteris

+Huntingdonshire Huntingdon, St Ives & St Huntingdonshire District

+Neots Council

+South Cambridgeshire Cambourne South Cambs District

+Council

+Peterborough Peterborough City Council

+North Hertfordshire Royston North Hertfordshire District

+Council

+South Kesteven (Lincs) Grantham, Stamford, South Kesteven District

+Bourne and Market Council

+Deeping

+Rutland Oakham Rutland County Council

+West Suffolk Bury St Edmunds, West Suffolk Council

+Haverhill, Newmarket and

+Mildenhall